 Property Lawyers and Conveyancers use Contracts for the

 Sale and Purchase of Land to transact real estate.
-These

-are supplemented sometimes by Options and Mortgages.
+Sometimes these are supplemented by Options and

-Vendor Finance uses these same standard documents, with
+Mortgages.
+Vendor Finance uses these same standard

 Cordato Partners provide